Applelo/compotes/docs/guide/vue/composables.md

 ## Events

 Events are automatically handled by the composables.
-The reactive state is kept in sync with the component by listening to the underlying events.
-You don't need to manually subscribe to events – simply use the reactive state properties provided by each composable.
+The reactive state is kept in sync with the underlying component by listening to its events, so you don't need to manually subscribe — simply use the reactive state properties provided by each composable.

 If you need to listen to events directly, you can access them through the `instance` property: